Blue

 by Pat Grant

-Blue is the debut graphic novel of Australian cartoonist Pat Grant.
-It's a fascinating blend of autobiography and fiction with a sci-fi twist: in a seaside Australian town struggling with alien tentacle-creature immigration, a trio of aimless teenagers skip school to go surfing, chase rumors of a dead body, and avoid dealing with their own fears. -- 96-page Hardcover graphic novel with 2-color interiors, 9.4" x 6.6" (landscape format)
+Blue is a fascinating blend of autobiography and fiction with a sci-fi twist: in a seaside Australian town struggling with alien tentacle-creature immigration, a trio of aimless teenagers skip school to go surfing, chase rumors of a dead body, and avoid dealing with their own fears.
+A re-release of Pat Grant's stunning, debut graphic novel. -- 96-page softcover graphic novel with 2-color interiors, 9.4" x 6.6" (landscape format)

 Read Pat's very funny SHAMELESS PUBLICITY DOCUMENT!